 These vegan cookie dough bites are made with healthy ingredients for a tasty treat that is packed with peanut butter and chocolate!
 If you need an easy dessert recipe to satisfy your sweet tooth, this is the answer!

-If a cookie recipe says it makes 24 cookies then it really only makes 20… because I’ll eat at least 4 cookies worth of dough.
+If a cookie recipe says it makes 24 cookies, then it really only makes 20… because I’ll eat at least four cookies worth of dough.
 I mean, the cookie dough is the best part.
-(It’s also a great reason why vegan cookie recipes are awesome.
-No raw egg to worry about!)
-So when my sweet tooth was calling last night, I decided to skip the whole preheating-the-oven thing and just make some little cookie dough balls that could be enjoyed straight from the fridge!
+So when my sweet tooth was calling last night, I decided to skip the whole preheating-the-oven thing and make some little cookie dough balls that could be enjoyed straight from the fridge!

-- 1 cup of whole grain oats (or gluten free oats)
+- 1 cup of rolled oats (see note)

-- 1 tbsp honey (or agave if you’re vegan)
+- 1 tablespoon agave (or honey, if not vegan)

 - 1/4 cup crunchy peanut butter, unsalted

-- If you’re using whole grain oats, pulse them in a food processor for a bit to make them into smaller bits.
+- If you’re using whole grain oats, pulse them in a food processor for a bit to turn it into a coarse flour.
 If you’re using quick cooking oats, then you can just leave them as-is.

 - In a small microwave-safe bowl, heat the honey, coconut oil, and peanut butter for 15 seconds at a time, stirring each time until just melted.

-- Stir in the oats, vanilla, salt, and chocolate chips.
+- Stir in the oats, vanilla, and salt.

-- Pop the dough in the fridge for a few minutes, then roll into individual balls.
+- Place the dough in the refrigerator for a few minutes until it begins to set slightly, then roll into individual balls.

-- Let them set in the fridge for at least 15 minutes before eating.
+- Let them set in the refrigerator or freezer for at least 15 minutes before eating.

-Do you eat the cookie dough when you bake?
+Do you eat the cookie dough when you make cookies?